 A lot of people choose to stay away from oolong tea simply because there's caffeine in it.
 And it's only fair for me to say that caffeine actually isn't completely without risks (so look into those before you decide to start drinking oolong tea).

 On to the next weight loss benefit of oolong tea.

 Another little known weight loss benefit of oolong tea

-According to a study, some other substances in oolong tea (polyphenols) also boost your calorie burn rate.
+According to science, some other substances in oolong tea called "polyphenols" can also speed up weight loss.

 Oolong tea blocks the absorption of fat-calories